-- John Wesley, Founder of the Methodist Church, and the one for whom Illinois Wesleyan University is named

 For more information about this student leadership and stipended program, please email University Chaplain Elyse Nelson Winger at email@example.com.

 There are opportunities throughout to year to join with students across religious and non-religious traditions out of our shared values of service and social justice.
-Events for 2017-2018 include “Harvesting Help,” an interfaith day of service in November; a volunteer night at Midwest Food Bank; and a collection of clothing for Advocate Bromenn's Compassion Closet.
+Events for 2018-2019 include “Harvesting Help,” an interfaith day of service; volunteering at Midwest Food Bank; and Trick or Treat for Change.

 As University Chaplain, I also facilitate opportunities for students to serve locally and nationally and explore issues of diversity and social justice through our Alternative Break program.
 Since 2012, students have worked with: Habitat for Humanity's Collegiate Challenge in Alabama, Texas, Georgia and West Virginia; Tree of Life Relief Agency at Rosebud Reservation in South Dakota; and Appalachia Service Project in Kentucky.
 Interfaith Engagement and Service trips to Chicago have also been offered for Fall Breaks in October.